unifyai/orchestra/docs/concepts/benchmarks.rst

 To execute the benchmarks, we run three processes periodically from three different regions: **Hong Kong, Belgium and Iowa**.
 Each one of these processes is triggered every three hours and benchmarks every available endpoint.

-To evaluate how endpoints respond to higher-volume traffic, we conduct the benchmarks under two different load scenarios: **1 single request and 20 concurrent requests**.

 Accounting for the different input policies, we run a total of 4 benchmarks for each endpoint every time a region benchmark is triggered.